 - A. This article permits qualified organizations to conduct raffles, bingo, network bingo, and instant bingo games.
-All games not explicitly authorized by this article or Board regulations adopted in accordance with § 18.2-340.18 are prohibited. - B. The award of any prize money for any charitable game shall not be deemed to be part of any gaming contract within the purview of § 11-14. - C. Nothing in this article shall prohibit an organization from using the Virginia Lottery's and Sports Wagering Department's Pick-3 number or any number or other designation selected by the Virginia Lottery and Sports Wagering Department in connection with any lottery, as the basis for determining the winner of a raffle.
+All games not explicitly authorized by this article or Board regulations adopted in accordance with § 18.2-340.18 are prohibited. - B. The award of any prize money for any charitable game shall not be deemed to be part of any gaming contract within the purview of § 11-14. - C. Nothing in this article shall prohibit an organization from using the Virginia Lottery's Lottery and Gaming Department's Pick-3 number or any number or other designation selected by the Virginia Lottery in connection with any lottery, as the basis for determining the winner of a raffle.

 § 19.2-389.
-Dissemination of criminal history record information.
+(Effective until January 1, 2021) Dissemination of criminal history record information.